RTMecha/BetterLegacy/snapshots.md

 ### Core
 - Parallax Objects from VG can now be converted to and from BG Objects.
 It's not 100% accurate yet, but at least it's something.
+- Added detachParent modifiers.
+This makes an object act as if they have "parent desync" on, except it desyncs from where the current song time is.

 ### Editor
 - You can now drag and drop files into the game, both in the editor and the arcade.